-The Special Administrator issued decisions in writing regarding the debt claim of the State of Israel (on June 4, 2019) and of the Jerusalem Municipality (January 3, 2019).
+In 2019 the Special Administrator issued decisions in writing regarding the debt claim of the State of Israel and of the Jerusalem Municipality.
 Alrov, the Municipality and the State filed appeals with the Jerusalem District Court on the decisions of the Special Administrator while each of the aforesaid three parties is appealing separately both the decision of the Special Administrator on its case and the decision of the Special Administrator with respect to the other two parties.